Rasesh2005/Reddit-Meme-API/README.md

 }
 ```
-> Note: While using thw API always confirm that the response for `"code"` is 200, else there is some error!!!
+> Note: While using the API always confirm that the response for `"code"` is 200, else there is some error!!!

 ## Custom Endpoints